 And that was hands-down the best thing anyone said that day.

 Because she just entered in right where I was.
 Noticed where I was focused in that moment and just said something basic.
-Normal.
-Obvious.

 Yes, there is a place for a solid Christian answer.
 Absolutely.